godfathershashank/CODSOFT/README.md

 #ATM Machine Interface

 developed a Java program for atm machine which can tell you about your deposit, withdraw cash and also display transaction details you can also pay bill directly from the interface

+#Address Book System

+Created a java program for saving contact details also designed a simple GUI version of the code that includes various features